Getting a Mortgage with 3 or 4 People

 It is important to note that lenders will typically only use one reference agency when it comes to identifying your credit score.
 For example, one lender might use Equifax, while another might use TransUnion.
 As such, it’s best practice to check your credit across a variety of credit agencies.

-Improving your credit score before applying for any mortgage type can be massively beneficial.
-However, if you’re looking for a joint mortgage with bad credit, then speaking to a mortgage broker could help identify specific lenders with more flexible criterias.
+Improving your credit score before applying for any mortgage type can be highly beneficial.
+However, if you’re looking for a joint mortgage with bad credit, then speaking to a mortgage broker could help identify specific lenders with more flexible criteria.

 Affordability